How ultrasound imaging works explained simply

 To use ultrasound to find things, we first need to have a way of generating them.
 We need something to create vibrations that will travel in the tissues in a patient.

-There is a special material called a “piezo electric crystal”.
+There is a special material called a “piezoelectric crystal”.
 This material has a very special property.
-When a voltage is applied to an piezo electric crystal (shown in red below), it expands.
+When a voltage is applied to a piezoelectric crystal (shown in red below), it expands.
 When the voltage is removed, it contracts back into its original thickness.

 Receiving Ultrasound

-The ultrasound machine conveniently uses the same piezo electric crystal to transmit and to listen to ultrasound waves.
-First the machine applies a voltage to the crystal to expand it and transmit.
+The ultrasound machine conveniently uses the same piezoelectric crystal to transmit and listen to ultrasound waves.
+First, the machine applies a voltage to the crystal to expand it and this makes it transmit an ultrasound wave.

 The above examples show only one crystal for clarity.
-In reality, ultrasound probes are composed of a large number of individual piezo electric crystals.
-The information gathered from the crystals are processed by a computer to display the images on a screen.
+In reality, ultrasound probes are composed of a large number of individual piezo-electric crystals.
+The information gathered from the crystals is processed by a computer to display the images on a screen.

 Jelly